k-kahora/Maml/README.md

 the code right before the chapter ends says minusOne() + minusOne() which is incorrect is should be minusOne() + minusTwo()

+home/malcolm/Documents/Books/Compiler-in-go/writing_a_compiler_in_go_1.2.html#adding-globals-to-the-vm

+when making a new compiler in the repl he does not pass index which leads to weird behavior with functions, just need to pass index

 #### Building for source